 Curiosity may have killed the cat, but ambition drives the photographer to greater images.
 Take your ambition and use it to learn the ins and outs of your camera, manual modes, metering, lighting, depth of field, histograms and RAW edits.

-Keep the ambition going—explore Shaw Academy Photography courses to take your photography to the next level.
+Keep the ambition going—explore Shaw Academy Photography course catalogue to take your photography to the next level.